Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 5. Use Scheme to write the file to the specified location.

 ### Deletion procedure
 The `rbxmk.delete` function works exactly like mapping an input to an output, where the input is a special `Delete` type.
 This type merges into other types by deleting content instead of adding to or replacing it.

 ## Reference
 A Reference is a list of strings used to specify a piece of Data.
 It is passed into an input or output resolve chain.
 Each step of the chain processes a number of strings, then passes the remaining strings to the next step.

 The first string in the reference is a URI pointing to a location that usually contains a file.
 This URI is resolved depending on the scheme (e.g. `file://`, `http://`, etc).
-If the scheme part (`scheme://`) of the URI is omitted, the the URI is assumed to be of the `file` scheme.
+If the scheme part of the URI is omitted, the the URI is assumed to be of the `file` scheme.

-While schemes deal primarily with the first string, they may process any number of strings.
+While most schemes deal primarily with the first string, a scheme may process any number of strings.

 After the format has been decoded into a Data, the remaining Reference is continuously passed to the Data's Drill; the drill returns another Data, which